trzejos/heretic-hexen-zdpatches/README.md

 The raw graphics in the rerelease wads are 560x200.
 The convert.py script can convert them, but I haven't tested this on a wide range of systems.

+The Draugr, Chaos Serpent, and Troll behavior is based off of inspection of the EXDEFS configuration in heretic.wad, MBF21 action function documentation, and observing behavior in the official port.
+Some things may be slightly off, but should be close.